 - Residency requirement: None

 Grenada’s Citizenship by Investment Program is highly sought-after among families.
-Applicants can contribute $235,000 to the Grenada National Transformation Fund (NTF) or purchase approved real estate (sole or joint ownership).
+Applicants can contribute $235,000 to the Grenada National Transformation Fund (NTF) or purchase approved real estate with sole or joint ownership.

-Grenada also offers a unique advantage: its citizens are eligible to apply for the US E-2 Visa under a bilateral treaty, allowing business investment and residence in the United States.
-The program provides visa-free access to over 140 destinations, including the Schengen Area, the UK, and China.
+Grenada also offers a unique advantage in that its citizens are eligible to apply for the US E-2 Visa under a bilateral treaty, allowing business investment and residence in the United States.
+The program provides visa-free access to over 140 nations, including the Schengen Area, the UK, and China.

 - Minimum investment: $400,000